 When the five-members of Fleetwood Mac hit the studios in Sausalito, California, in 1976 to record Rumours, four of the five were going through ugly break ups – with other members of the band.

 Stevie Nicks and Lindsey Buckingham had ended their relationship that started in college and John and Christine McVie had just divorced.
 Now they had to spend 10-14 hours a day singing their hearts out as they share a mic with the one who broke it.

 - The 8th-best-selling album of all time

 Their tenacity, creativity, and dedication to their craft fascinate and inspire me.
-What can a freelance or small business learn from this mystic band and their messy journey?
+What can a small business learn from this mystic band and their messy journey?

 1. Keep moving forward.

 Did you realize the band Fleetwood Mac released ten albums and made multiple line-up changes before Rumours won the Grammy for Best Album in 1977?

 Ten albums!
 That is a lot of, largely unrecognized, work.